 During the day, visitors can check out the numerous museums, art galleries, local food trucks, tourist attractions, and historic landmarks.
 At night, the city becomes a blur of bars, live music, and festivities.
 A bustling spot in the heart of the city, Downtown Austin is an open book waiting to be explored.

 Guests can experience the history of the Texas capital by walking through the doors of the many historical museums including the Bob Bullock Museum of Texas History.
-View the historic late 19th-century Texas State Capitol Building and spend time exploring the surrounding historical landmarks including the Texas African American History Memorial.
+View the historic late 19th-century Texas State Capitol Building and explore the surrounding historical landmarks including the Texas African American History Memorial.
 Those with a keen eye for the arts can check out the Blanton Museum of Art, The Contemporary Austin, or the Mexic-Arte Museum in Downtown Austin.

 Downtown Austin is also home to dozens of music venues, giving Austin its title as the live music capital of the world.
-Some of the iconic venues include Austin City Limits Live, Nutty Brown Amphitheater, Broken Spoke, and Little Longhorn Saloon.
+Some iconic venues include Austin City Limits Live, Nutty Brown Amphitheater, Broken Spoke, and Little Longhorn Saloon.
 Other notable places of interest Downtown include the Paramount Theatre, Frost Bank Tower, the Willie Nelson statue, and Austin City Hall.

 When considering where to lay your head down after a busy day in Austin, downtown hotels of note include the Firehouse Hostel, Fairmont Austin, Hilton Garden Inn, and JW Marriott Austin.

-Inside, the hotel offers five restaurants, a spa, a fitness center, and a heated swimming pool.
+The hotel offers five restaurants, a spa, a fitness center, and a heated swimming pool.
 A step above Fairmont is one of the best luxury hotels — JW Marriott.

 The JW Marriott is the largest JW in the United States and hosts the most spacious rooms in the city.
 Located on 2nd Street, JW features a rooftop retreat with private cabanas, skyline views, and a rooftop pool.